SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Abstract

 \section{Abstract}

 Segment Anything Model (SAM) exhibits remarkable zero-shot segmentation capability; however, its prohibitive computational costs make edge deployment challenging.
-Although post-training quantization (PTQ) offers a promising compression solution, existing methods yield unsatisfactory results when applied to SAM, owing to its specialized model components and promptable workflow: (i) The mask decoder's attention exhibits extreme outliers, and we find that aggressive clipping (ranging down to even 100$\times$), instead of smoothing or isolation, is effective in suppressing outliers while maintaining semantic capabilities.
-Unfortunately, traditional metrics (\eg, MSE) fail to provide such large-scale clipping. (ii) Existing reconstruction methods potentially neglect prompts' intention, resulting in distorted visual encodings during prompt interactions.
-To address the above issues, we propose SAQ-SAM in this paper, which boosts PTQ of SAM with semantic alignment.
-Specifically, we propose Perceptual-Consistency Clipping, which exploits attention focus overlap as clipping metric, to significantly suppress outliers.
-Furthermore, we propose Prompt-Aware Reconstruction, which incorporates visual-prompt interactions by leveraging cross-attention responses in mask decoder, thus facilitating alignment in both distribution and semantics.
-To ensure the interaction efficiency, we also introduce a layer-skipping strategy for visual tokens.
-Extensive experiments are conducted on different segmentation tasks and SAMs of various sizes, and the results show that the proposed SAQ-SAM consistently outperforms baselines.
-For example, when quantizing SAM-B to 4-bit, our method achieves 11.7\% higher mAP than the baseline in instance segmentation task.
+Although post-training quantization (PTQ) offers a promising compression solution, existing methods yield unsatisfactory results when applied to SAM, owing to its specialized model components and promptable workflow: (i) The mask decoder's attention exhibits extreme activation outliers, and we find that aggressive clipping (even 100$\times$), without smoothing or isolation, is effective in suppressing outliers while maintaining performance.
+Unfortunately, traditional distribution-based metrics (e.g., MSE) fail to provide such large-scale clipping. (ii) Existing quantization reconstruction methods neglect semantic interactivity of SAM, leading to misalignment between image feature and prompt intention.
+To address the above issues, we propose SAQ-SAM in this paper, which boosts PTQ for SAM from the perspective of semantic alignment.
+Specifically, we propose Perceptual-Consistency Clipping, which exploits attention focus overlap to promote aggressive clipping while preserving semantic capabilities.
+Furthermore, we propose Prompt-Aware Reconstruction, which incorporates image-prompt interactions by leveraging cross-attention in mask decoder, thus facilitating alignment in both distribution and semantic.
+Moreover, to ensure the interaction efficiency, we design a layer-skipping strategy for image tokens in encoder.
+Extensive experiments are conducted on various SAM sizes and tasks, including instance segmentation, oriented object detection, and semantic segmentation, and the results show that our method consistently exhibits advantages.
+For example, when quantizing SAM-B to 4-bit, SAQ-SAM achieves 11.7\% higher mAP than the baseline in instance segmentation task.
+Code is available at \url{https://github.com/jingjing0419/SAQ-SAM}.